PennyLaneAI/pennylane/doc/quickstart/intro.rst

 Using QNodes
 ------------

 Quantum nodes are typically used in :ref:`hybrid computations <hybrid_computation>`.
-That means that results of `QNodes` are further processed in classical functions, and that results from classical functions are fed into `QNodes`.
+This means that results of `QNodes` are further processed in classical functions, and that results from classical functions are fed into `QNodes`.
 The framework in which the `classical parts` of the hybrid computation are written is the *interface* with which PennyLane is used.